hacks-guide/Guide_Vita/docs/using-henlo.md

     - If you are on a first generation Vita without a memory card, press <Btn btn="confirm" /> on "Replace NEAR with VitaDeploy" instead
 1. Press <Btn btn="confirm" /> on "Exit"

-If you are on a first generation Vita without a memory card, we recommend you create an internal memory partition by following the [Creating an internal memory card](https://guide.psp2.dev/guides/creating-an-internal-memory-card).
+If you are on a first generation Vita without a memory card, we recommend you create an internal memory partition by following the [Creating an internal memory card](https://guide.psp2.dev/guides/creating-an-internal-memory-card) guide.
+Once created, follow this section again and install VitaDeploy as normal.

 #### Section III - Configuring HENkaku